Coinbase signs new $1.36M contract with US Customs enforcement agency By Cointelegraph - Up News Info

-Leading U.S. cryptocurrency exchange Coinbase (NASDAQ:) has secured a contract to develop tech for the Department of Homeland Security worth as much as $1.36 million.
+Leading U.S. cryptocurrency exchange Coinbase (NASDAQ:) has secured a contract to develop tech for the Department of Homeland Security that is worth as much as $1.36 million.

 Continue Reading on Coin Telegraph